 One day we hope you’ll join us in this land of dreams.
 But until then, be inspired and remember that some of the best memories are made in flip flops.

-Queensland Tourism and Events – a travel guide brought to you by the Queensland Tourist and Travel Corporation, featuring a wealth of tourism news, research and information, making it a central point for tourism operators and anyone interested in the business of tourism.
+This website features a wealth of tourism and events news, research and information, making it a central point for the industry, media, governments, special interest groups and anyone interested in the business of tourism an

-Shop – for guidebooks, destination info, how to manuals and more …
+Shop online for guidebooks, destination info, how to manuals and more …